elliot-drew/structural-bioinf-workshop/workshop_pymol.md

 - Build a homology model using "traditional" template based methods
 - Examine drug/ligand binding through homology modelling and structural alignment

+This is the preferred version of the workshop instructions, as Pymol is much more powerful and useful than NGL - and its much more likely that you'd be using Pymol or something similar in a proper research setting.

+However, if you have issues with Pymol, feel free to use the [NGL version](./workshop_ngl.md) of the instructions.
+Until Step 5, both protocols are the same.

 ## Modelling Protein Structures

 ### Step 1